ph13t0n/ha-split-flap-card/docs/STANDING_CONTEXT.md

 Split-Flap Card should avoid directly copying another project’s code or proprietary design, but may use similar clarity, grouping and dashboard-friendly configuration patterns.

-## Support/project section

-A support section may be included in documentation or editor UI when appropriate.

-Tone should be personal but professional:

-- hobby project
-- Home Assistant focused
-- built while learning
-- support helps continued maintenance

 ## Update rules

 When updating the card: